 A Note on the Milk: I use whole milk in this recipe to prevent or at least minimize curdling (the higher fat content of whole milk reduces the likelihood of the milk curdling when cooked…of course cream would work even better than whole milk, but that’s for another recipe ;) ).
 It’s for this reason that I don’t recommend using reduced-fat milk in this recipe.

-1 TB olive oil
+- 1 tablespoon olive oil

-1 small-medium onion, finely diced
+- 1 small-medium onion, finely diced

-2 large cloves garlic, minced
+- 2 large cloves garlic, minced

-3 TB all-purpose flour
+- 3 tablespoons all-purpose flour

-Salt and pepper
+- Salt and black pepper

-About 1 1/2 c whole milk
+- About 1½ cups whole milk

-- Heat a medium saucepan over medium-low heat; add oil and sauté onion and garlic until softened but not brown (about 8-10 minutes), stirring occasionally.
+- Heat a medium saucepan over medium-low heat; add oil and sauté onion and garlic until softened but not browned, bout 8 to 10 minutes, stirring occasionally.

-Bake (uncovered) 60 minutes or until potatoes are fully cooked (to test them, poke a sharp knife into the center of the casserole; if it slides right out, the potatoes are done).
+- Bake (uncovered) 60 minutes or until the potatoes are fully cooked (to test them, poke a sharp knife into the center of the casserole; if it slides right out, the potatoes are done).
 Let the potatoes sit about 15 minutes to thicken before serving.